Arthur Bisguier: Further achievements

 Following his U.S. title in 1954, Bisguier regularly returned to compete for the national championship, but was never able to repeat his success.
 The late 1950s saw the sensational rise of Bobby Fischer, who swept the eight U.S. Championship tournaments that he contested.
 Bisguier and Fischer were tied for first place going into the last round of the 1962–1963 event, and they still had to face each other.
 Bisguier had a promising position but made a mistake, which Fischer punished spectacularly, allowing Fischer to take the game and the title.
 Fischer scored 8/11, with Bisguier a point back in clear second place.
 Bisguier also served as a second to Fischer at several international events.

 Most of Bisguier's play after the mid-1960s was limited to U.S. events.
 He won National Opens in 1970 (jointly), 1974, and 1978.
 He won the Lone Pine tournament in 1973, tied for second place behind reigning world champion Boris Spassky in the international tournament in San Juan, Puerto Rico in 1969, and took first place in the first-ever Grand Prix in 1980.
 He took first place in the U.S. Senior Open in 1989, thus winning a U.S. championship at every age level of chess.
 He won the Senior Open again in 1997 and 1998.

 Bisguier continued to play regularly at the Metrowest Chess Club in Natick, MA until 2014.
 He qualified for and competed in the 2011 Metrowest Club Championship.

+Bisguier was the leading early proponent of the Berlin Defense to the Ruy Lopez, which was rarely used by Grandmasters before him but later became popular at the highest levels.
+His successes with it included a draw with future world champion Anatoly Karpov at the 1970 tournament in Caracas, Venezuela.

 Chess promoter

 For many years, Bisguier was hired to play in towns throughout the U.S. to give exhibitions, and to popularize chess and the USCF.
 For about 20 years, Bisguier was the representative the USCF chose to send to a state for one or two days to play at a hospital, college, or prison, so the public could get a chance to play the Grandmaster and former U.S. Champion.
 He commented: "I was delighted to do it.
 I was very lucky to get so much out of chess.
 I tried to give something back."

 Victor Niederhoffer, the hedge fund manager, took chess lessons from Bisguier as an adult.

 Bisguier was a regular contributor to Chess Life magazine.
-In 2003 he wrote a book on his best games from 1945–1960 titled The Art of Bisguier.
+In 2003 he wrote a book on his best games from 1945 to 1960 titled The Art of Bisguier.
 A second volume, The Art of Bisguier: Selected Games 1961-2003, was released in 2008.